aftabrehan/jarvis-ai/README.md

 ![Video Generation](/.github/images/video-page.png 'Video Generation')

 > [!NOTE]
-> This project is created solely for portfolio purposes, and you are free to use it as you see fit.
+> This project is designed exclusively for portfolio purposes, and you are welcome to utilize it as you deem fit.